mohammadsaif19/continue/docs/docs/model-setup/select-model.md

 # Select a Large Language Model

-Continue makes it easy to swap out different LLMs.
+FazzaPilot makes it easy to swap out different LLMs.
 You can either click the "+" button next to the model dropdown to configure in the GUI or manually add them to your `config.json`.
 Once you've done this, you will be able to switch between them in the model selection dropdown.

 **In addition to selecting a LLM, you will need to figure out [what model provider to use](./select-provider.md).**